arunbaby0/arunbaby.com/_ml_system_design/0003-data-preprocessing.md

 ## Introduction

 Data preprocessing is the **most time-consuming yet critical** part of ML systems.
-Industry surveys show data scientists spend **60-80% of their time** on data preparation—cleaning, transforming, and validating data before training.
+Industry surveys show data scientists spend **60-80% of their time** on data preparation, cleaning, transforming, and validating data before training.

 **Why it matters:**
 - **Garbage in, garbage out:** Poor data quality → poor models